 Elevation: 4,983 ft

-To access the peak from ID-8 and Troy, Idaho.
-In Troy turn north onto the Big Meadow Road and then quickly turn left onto the Randall Flat Road.
-Follow this road for 2.0 miles to the Tamarack Road.
-The Tamarack Road climbs up to the top of a ridge in 4.0 miles where you will find a parking area.
-The road may or not be open past this point.
-When the road is open it is my understanding that is possible to drive to the summit with 4WD by following the Tamarack Road for just under a mile to the narrow Moscow Mountain Road.
+To access the peak from ID-8 and Troy, Idaho: In Troy, turn north onto Big Meadow Road and then quickly turn left onto Randall Flat Road.
+Follow this road for 2.0 miles to Tamarack Road.
+Tamarack Road climbs up to the top of a ridge in 4.0 miles, where you will find a parking area.
+The road may or may not be open past this point.
+When the road is open, it is my understanding that is possible to drive to the summit with a 4WD vehicle by following the Tamarack Road for just under a mile to the narrow Moscow Mountain Road.

 Follow this road for 0.6 miles where you will find a junction for East Moscow Mountain Road.
 Continue west on Moscow Mountain Road for roughly 0.4 miles, where there is a junction on the left (south) at just over 4,500 feet.
 I believe this road is closed to vehicles but is open to foot traffic.
 It has been over 30 years since I climbed the peak.
 Please email me if you have more up to date access information.